Skip to content

 Answer: Martin Luther, a professor of theology at the University of Wittenberg, in 1517.
 He challenged the Catholic Church’s sale of indulgences, igniting the Protestant Reformation.

-Why it stumps people: Luther’s name comes easy.
-The surprise is in the details: he didn’t intend to split the Church.
-He wanted a debate.
-The 95 Theses were written in Latin, aimed at scholars, not the general public.
-The Reformation was an accident that spiraled beyond anyone’s control.
+The name is no trouble.
+The detail is.
+Luther never set out to split the Church.
+He wanted an academic debate.
+The 95 Theses were written in Latin and aimed at scholars, not the public square.
+The Reformation was an accident that spiraled past anyone’s control.

 20. How old was Joan of Arc when she was executed?
 (Hard)